miniBill/witch-awakening/DLCs/ElementalHarmony/Races.md

 - Mana capacity: Low
 - Mana rate: Medium

-Rainbow children, Iridiani live in the sunlight and the sky at heart, and can walk on the sky like an invisible bridge emulating the rainbow bridges in a dozen myths, though they can't fly unaided.
+Rainbow children, Iridiani live in the sunlight and the sky at heart, and can walk on the sky like an invisible bridge emulating the rainbow bridges in a dozen myths, though they can’t fly unaided.
 Their embrace and breath is healing and restorative, enough to stabilize almost any injury and keep a mortal healthy in very thin air or light radiation.

 They only age at night in still air, and de-age at a rapid rate in direct unclouded sun or under a rainbow.
 If they die and a lock of their hair massing at least a tenth of a kilo is left under the open sky, it will begin to grow as soon as it reflects a rainbow and the body will coalesce from light when the hair reaches full length.

 __Iridiani draw Mana__ from Exposure.
-The more wind and light falls on an Iridian's skin and hair, the more they charge.
+The more wind and light falls on an Iridian’s skin and hair, the more they charge.
 Full-body sunbathing gets them up to High rate.
 Artificial lights that emulate sunlight are only good for a trickle.

 ### Perk
 - Cost: 2